 - Photography (which could be combined with their first camera); there’s a children’s course available online with Udemy

-If you’re keen to leave a few presents to unwrap under the tree, there are some wonderful wooden toys available – both biodegradable and longer lasting than their plastic counterparts.
-PlanToys is one of the world’s leading wooden toy brands, with most items made from reclaimed rubber wood.
+If you’re keen to leave a few presents to unwrap under the tree, there are some wonderful wooden nature based toys available – both biodegradable and longer lasting than their plastic counterparts.
+Little Legend are one of the world’s leading wooden toy brands, with most items made from reclaimed rubber wood.
 Sustainability is key to the company’s ethos.
-There is a huge selection of their toys available to buy online from doll houses to train sets.

 Do you need to buy that roll of wrapping paper?
 Often it contains a laminate covering which isn’t actually recyclable.
 Instead, you could wrap presents with newspaper or other discarded paper – perhaps forgotten paintings by the kids, or old maps you were planning to get rid of.
 Make tags out of last year’s greetings cards – there’s a whole game in finding the best patterns to use.
 Tie parcels with twine or scraps of ribbon from your crafting box to finish the rustic look.

 There’s plenty of fun to be had crafting Christmas decorations.
 But rather than buying new, single use materials think about what you could make that’s biodegradable.
-The kids should enjoy a session baking gingerbread decorations.
+The kids should enjoy a session baking gingerbread decorations to hang on the tree or crafting ornaments made from nuts, shells or popcorn strands.
 We love these gingerbread houses but any Christmas shapes can work well – just remember to poke a hole in the top before baking (and make extra for guzzling).

 From reindeers made from old wine corks to bunting made from old Christmas cards, there are some seriously fun and creative designs out there that can hold their own against any shop bought decorations.